rodrigosaling/angular-bootstrap-datetimepicker-directive/README.md

 A wrapper directive around the [bootstrap-datetimepicker component](http://eonasdan.github.io/bootstrap-datetimepicker/).

+## Important notes

+This is a fork from [aselby's fork](https://github.com/aselby/angular-bootstrap-datetimepicker-directive).
+I think I successfully made it work with `.input-group`, Angular's input validators and the ability to type the date before the library parser changes it.

+The datepicker options that I am using are the following:

+	vm.options = {
+		format: 'MM/DD/YYYY',
+		allowInputToggle: false,
+		keyBinds: {'delete':null},
+		focusOnShow: false
+	};

+The rest of this README.md document is unchanged.

 ## How to Use

 1- Install the directive via bower (or download it manually, as you prefer)